nrfconnect/sdk-nrf/applications/asset_tracker/README.rst

 #.
 Open a web browser and navigate to https://nrfcloud.com/.
    Follow the instructions to set up your account and add an LTE device.
    A pattern of switch and button actions is displayed.
 #.
-Make sure that the :ref:`secure_boot` sample is programmed to the board.
+Make sure that the :ref:`secure_partition_manager` sample is programmed to the board.
 #.
 Compile and program the Asset Tracker application to the board.
 #.
-Observe in the terminal window that the board starts up in secure boot and that the application starts.
+Observe in the terminal window that the board starts up in the Secure Partition Manager and that the application starts.
    This is indicated by output similar to the following lines::

-      Secure Boot: prepare to jump to Non-Secure image
+      SPM: prepare to jump to Non-Secure image
       ***** Booting Zephyr OS v1.13.99 *****
       Application started